amoghghadge/DS4002-Project3/README.md

 ## Repository Contents
 This repository contains the following contents:
-- ***SCRIPTS***: this folder contains all scripts used to perform the EDA and pre-processing steps, build our CNN model, and generate visualizations.
+- ***SCRIPTS***: this folder contains all scripts used to perform the EDA and pre-processing steps, build our CNN model to classify images, and generate visualizations.
-- ***DATA***: this folder contains instructions to obtain the images used to train our CNN model and the dataset of corresponding labels for each image specifying the flower type.
+- ***DATA***: this folder contains instructions to obtain the images used to train our CNN model and two datasets of corresponding labels for each image specifying the flower type.
+The original dataset of flower type labels is called 'flowerimagelabels.csv' and contains a numeric code for each type of flower, while 'label_to_name.csv' contains the actual names of the flowers in our image data.
 It also houses an appendix of our data and visualizations.
 - ***OUTPUT***: this folder contains outputs produced from our EDA and building our CNN model, such as tables and graphs.

 ### Section 1: Software and platform section